Believe, Achieve, Succeed

 As children move in to Year 3 there is a transition to teaching spelling and grammar in contextualized teaching inputs throughout the curriculum.
 This approach continues throughout Key Stage 2 in preparation for the Spelling, Grammar and Punctuation test at the end of Year 6.

-Children in Years 1 to 6 receive a list of differentiated spellings on a Monday, which are used and discussed throughout the week and reviewed on a Friday.
+Children in Years 1 to 6 receive a list of spellings each week, which are used and discussed throughout the week and reviewed on a Friday.

 From EYFS onwards children are exposed to correct grammar modelled to them by the adults in the school.
 Through speaking and listening activities the children become familiar with the correct forms of speech and the difference between formal and informal language.